mamonalsalihy/Comparative-Snippet-Generation/README.md

 ## Data Collection

 Product reviews are collected from Amazon using the following script `rainforest_data_collection.py`.

 It contains two different functionalities:
 1. Gets products given a `search_term`
-2. Gets product reviews and saves them with the following file format: `./review_data/txt/review_{asin}.txt`
+2. Gets product reviews and saves them with the following file format: `review_{asin}.txt`

 The API request for getting products using a `search_term` follow the following format: